sigstore/model-transparency/README.model_signing.md

 * Bring your own key pair
 * Bring your own PKI
+- Keyless signing using Sigstore with Fulcio root
 * Skip signing (only hash and create a bundle)

 The signing part creates a [sigstore bundle](https://github.com/sigstore/protobuf-specs/blob/main/protos/sigstore_bundle.proto)